faulander/mdnotes/README.md

 #### Managing Files

 - **Open File**: Click on any `.md` file in the sidebar
+- **Recent Files**: Access recently opened files from the top of the sidebar
+- **Pin Files**: Hover over files in the tree and click the pin icon for quick access
 - **Delete**: Right-click on file/folder → "Delete"
 - **Navigate**: Click folder arrows to expand/collapse directories

+#### Recent Files Feature

+- **Quick Access**: Recently opened files appear at the top of the sidebar
+- **Configurable Count**: Set how many recent files to show (0-10) in Settings
+- **Auto-Navigation**: Clicking a recent file automatically expands the tree to show its location
+- **Order Preservation**: Recent files maintain their chronological order when accessed

 ### Editor Features

 #### Writing and Editing

 - The editor provides syntax highlighting for markdown
+- **Formatting Toolbar**: Quick access to headings, bold, italic, lists, links, and more
 - Text automatically wraps - no horizontal scrolling
 - Unsaved changes are indicated with an orange dot (●) in the tab